wp-pwa/wp-plugin/README.md

 A Progressive Web App (PWA) theme is a great way to offer an outstanding mobile experience for your users as it combines the best of mobile web and the best of mobile apps.
 You can use web push notifications, let users experience instant loading times, swipe between articles or access your site from the home screen, among many things.

-This way, Frontity helps you increase user engagement, page views per session, retention, and boost revenue.
+This way, Frontity helps increase user engagement on your mobile site, page views per session, retention, and boost ad revenue.

 <strong>IMPORTANT</strong>

-In order to configure our plugin and get a site ID you need to be a Frontity user first.
-If you aren’t, please kindly **[request a demo](https://frontity.com/?utm_source=plugin-repository&utm_medium=link&utm_campaign=plugin-description#request-demo)** first to make sure your WordPress site is compatible with Frontity.
+In order to configure our plugin and get a site ID you need to be a Frontity user.
+If you aren’t, please kindly [request a demo](https://frontity.com/?utm_source=plugin-repository&utm_medium=link&utm_campaign=plugin-description#request-demo) first to make sure your WordPress site is compatible with Frontity.
 For any questions or doubts you can also contact us at support@frontity.com.

 ## Installation ##